General Charles Lallemand: Invader of Texas

 Rehabilitated in France

 In 1830, after the July Revolution ousted Charles X from France, Joseph Bonaparte wanted to press the case for the right of Napoleon’s son, Napoleon II (the Duke of Reichstadt), to succeed to the throne.
-He put his thoughts in the form of a letter to Charles Lallemand and entrusted Lallemand to take the letter to Paris and publish it for the Chamber of Deputies.
-According to Charles Ingersoll, Lallemand instead turned the letter over to the new King of France, Louis-Philippe, who told him to burn it because nothing could be done by or for the Bonapartes.
+He put his thoughts in the form of a letter to Charles Lallemand.
+He entrusted Lallemand with taking the letter to Paris and publishing it for the Chamber of Deputies.
+According to Charles Ingersoll, Lallemand instead turned the letter over to the new King of France, Louis-Philippe, who told him to burn it because nothing could be done for the Bonapartes.
 Joseph also entrusted thousands of dollars to Lallemand, which were never accounted for.
 (9)

 Louis-Philippe restored the imperial military grades, so Lallemand was once again a French lieutenant general.
 Lallemand remained on reasonable terms with Joseph Bonaparte, continuing to serve as his intermediary in Paris until the Duke of Reichstadt’s death in 1832.
 Lallemand served as the military governor of Corsica (Napoleon’s birthplace) in 1837-38, then as inspector general of cavalry, and final as inspector general of the Saint-Cyr military academy.
 He died in Paris on March 9, 1839 at the age of 64.
 His name is immortalized on the Arc de Triomphe.

 Lallemand’s wife – who does not seem to have played a role in his life after 1815 – died on February 20, 1851.
 They do not appear to have had any children.

 - Laure Junot, Duchess of Abrantès, Memoirs of Napoleon, His Court and Family, Vol. 1 (New York, 1881), p.
 471.